NodyHub/blog/content/posts/container-breakouts-part1.md

 I may update the list from time-to-time.
 If you have important approaches that you think they should be listed, do not hesitate and get in touch.

-If you are interested in further, less riotous techniques stay tuned for the next post _**Container Breakouts – Part 2: Privileged Container**_.
+If you are interested in further, less riotous techniques stay tuned for the next post _**Part 2: Privileged Container**_.
 <!--
 If you are interested in further, less riotous techniques continue with the next post [Container Breakouts – Part 2: Privileged Container](../container-breakouts-part2).
 -->